This happens too often, and you’d think Windows would have figured out how to handle it by now.

-When you print a document, say from your word processing program, that document is not sent directly to your printer.
-Instead it gets placed in a queue.
-The idea is that then once placed into the queue, the printer software will come along notice that there’s something in the queue that needs to be printed, and print it.
+When you print a document, it’s not sent directly to your printer.
+Instead, it gets placed in a queue.
+Once in the queue, Windows comes along and notices something needs to be printed, and sends it to the printer.

-Each printer you have available on your system has its own queue.
-You can view the print queue for each by opening up Control Panel, and going to Printers, or Devices and Printers, and double clicking on the print icon you’ll find there.
-Here’s the print queue for my printer after printing the Ask Leo! home page:
+You can view the print queue for each printer by opening the Settings app (or Control Panel, in prior Windows versions), and locating Printers & scanners or Devices and Printers.
+Click on your printer in the list and click on Manage (in prior versions of Windows, you might need to double-click on the icon corresponding to your printer).
+Here’s the print queue for my (paused) printer after printing the Ask Leo! home page.

-You can see that the document is “Spooling”.
-If there are multiple documents waiting to be printed they would all be listed.
+If there were multiple documents waiting to be printed, they would all be listed.

-You can also cancel printing a document if it shows up in the print queue: right click on the document and click on the Cancel option.
+You can cancel printing a document if it shows up in the print queue: right-click on the document and click on the Cancel option.

-But what about the opposite, which is really what this question is all about?
-What do you do when the printer should be printing, the print queue shows several documents ready to be printed, and yet … nothing’s happening?
+But this question is really about the opposite: what do you do when the printer should be printing, the print queue shows several documents ready to be printed, and yet … nothing’s happening?

 And yet, sometimes not.

 - Your printer is confirmed ready to print.